 Cook for your life allows students to explore the Australian Guide to Healthy Eating and its use as a tool to inform healthy eating decisions and practices.
 Students investigate the food groups represented in the Australian Guide to Healthy Eating to gain an understanding of the range of foods and nutrients provided in each food group.
 They are able to link the knowledge from the theoretical classes to their practical classes and use this information to prepare and cook nutritious food.
-They consolidate the range of practical skills developed in Year 7 Health.
-Over the course of the subject, students develop a range of skills to enable them to provide creative solutions to design problems including using strategies to make some of their favourite less healthy foods healthier options.
+They consolidate the range of practical skills developed in Year 7 Food and Health.
+Over the course of the subject, students develop a range of skills to enable them to provide creative solutions to design problems including using strategies to modify recipes to create healthier options.